 It’s the age of the tiny seed; chia, flax, and hemp are all the rage.
 Hemp seeds seem particularly fashionable of late, and for good reason.
 They’re little nuggets of nutrition that add texture and flavor to food.
 Two tablespoons pack 5 grams of protein, vitamin E, and a nice dose of Omega-3 fats, which most of us could use a lot more of, all at 90 calories.

 My take: Try it.
 Adding a spoonful of hemp seeds to your oatmeal, smoothie, or lunch salad appears to have little downside.
-But think, also, about experimenting with other tiny seeds, too — chia, sesame, and flax to be exact.
+And be sure to experiment with other tiny seeds, too — chia, sesame, and flax to be exact.
 I’m a big believer in variety.

 4. Boba Tea — Last year my kids began asking to make pit stops at Boba Guys, a local shop specializing in small batch boba tea.
 If you’re unfamiliar with boba (also called bubble tea), it’s a cold milky tea with tapioca pearls that settle at the bottom of the cup.
 Strange and strangely delicious, but with a few potential issues 1) Caffeine.
 Most boba is made with caffeinated tea, which is not recommended for kids.
 2) Sugar.
 And lots of it.
 A 16-ounce tea from Lollicup, for example, has 36 grams of sugar.
 Even if you estimate that 14 grams is the naturally occurring sugar from a cup of milk, that’s still nearly 6 teaspoons of added sugar.
 3) Artificial ingredients.
 While some boba shops use pure ingredients, plenty rely on artificial ones.
 4) Tapioca.
 There has been some concern that chemical compounds in tapioca pearls may be associated with cancer, while further tests have concluded it to be safe.
 For very young children, large tapoica balls may present a choking hazard.